astrapi69/die-jaeger-und-die-gejagten/manuscript/chapters/02-chapter.md

 ## 3:42 a.m. local time {#-sarajevo-1}

-Aida Ramić shot up from her sleep as her laptop screen exploded.
+Aida Ramić jolted upright as her laptop screen flared to life.

 Not literally.
-But the streams of data racing across her monitor could just as easily have been fire.
-Hundreds of network anomalies, communication spikes, encrypted signals - all at the same time, all without explanation.
+But the flood of data racing across her monitor may as well have been fire.
+Hundreds of network anomalies.
+Communication spikes.
+Encrypted signals.
+All at once.
+All without explanation.

 "Šta se dešava?" she mumbled, rubbing her eyes.
-Her fingers flew over the keyboard, typing commands that she had in her sleep.
-Aida was one of the best hackers in Eastern Europe, even if no one was officially allowed to know that.
+Her fingers flew across the keyboard, launching commands she knew by heart.
+Aida was one of the best hackers in Eastern Europe — not that anyone was supposed to know.

+None of it made sense.
-The data made no sense.
-Satellite feeds from around the world showed the same pattern: sudden spikes in spikes in activity at 3:00 a.m. local time.
-London, New York, Tokyo, Sydney.
-As if the whole world had been holding its breath at the same time.
+Satellite feeds from across the globe showed the same phenomenon: sudden spikes in activity at exactly 3:00 a.m. local time.
+London.
+New York.
+Tokyo.
+Sydney.
+As if the whole planet had collectively held its breath.

-Then the live streams began.
+Then the live streams started.

-Aida opened a dozen windows at the same time.
-News feeds, social media, private surveillance cameras that she had had long since hacked.
-What she saw made her blood run cold.
+She opened a dozen windows at once — news feeds, social media, hacked security cams.
+What she saw froze her blood.

+People.
+In the streets.
-People on the streets.
-But they were moving... wrong.
+But something about the way they moved was… wrong.

-In Manchester, a woman trotted down the high street in a nightgown, a kitchen knife in her hand.
-In Seoul, a man left his a man left his apartment and threw Molotov cocktails into his neighbors' windows.
-In Rio, a whole family systematically family systematically smashed the cars in their street.
+In Manchester, a woman in a nightgown wandered the main road with a kitchen knife in her hand.

-All with the same expressionless face.
+In Seoul, a man hurled Molotov cocktails into his neighbors’ windows.
+In Rio, an entire family smashed cars in their street — methodically, almost calmly.

 All with the same blank stare.
+The same vacant expression.

-"Nah, nah, nah..."
-Aida typed feverishly, searching for a common denominator, an explanation.
-A computer virus?
+"No, no, no..."
+Aida typed feverishly, trying to identify a common cause.
+A virus?
 Mass hypnosis?
-Chemical weapons?
+Neurotoxins?

-Then she heard a knock on her door.
+Then came the knock at her door.

-Aida lived alone in a tiny apartment on the fourth floor of a building that had seen its best days before the war. had seen its best days before the war.
-No one visited her at this time of year.
-No one visited her at all.

-The knocking came again.
-Rhythmically.
-Patiently.
-Persistently.
+Aida lived alone in a cramped fourth-floor apartment in a war-weathered building.
+No one visited her.
+Especially not at this hour.

+The knock came again — steady, rhythmic, patient.

-She crept to the door and peeked through the peephole.
-Her neighbor, Mr. Martinović, was standing in the hallway.
-A retired teacher, who usually greeted politely and had his own worries.
+She crept toward the door and looked through the peephole.

+Mr. Martinović, her neighbor.
+A retired teacher.
+Quiet.
+Polite.
+Always kept to himself.

 But his face...

-It was the same expressionless stare as the people in the videos.
+That same empty stare.

-"Aida," he said in a voice that was his and yet not his.
-"Open the door.
-We need to talk."
+“Aida,” he said — in his voice, but not his voice.
+“Open the door.
+We need to talk.”

+Aida backed away.
-Aida backed away from the spy.
-Her laptop beeped a warning.
-New data poured in - reports of massacres in hospitals hospitals, pilots crashing their planes, soldiers shooting at their own comrades.
+Her laptop chimed with a new alert.
+Reports were pouring in: massacres in hospitals.
+Pilots crashing their own planes.

-Everywhere in the world.
-At the same time.
+Soldiers turning on their comrades.

+Everywhere.
+All at once.

-"Aida."
-Martinović's voice was closer now.
-As if he were standing right outside the door.
-"You can't stay in there forever. forever.
-We know you're there."
+“Aida.”
+His voice again — closer now, just on the other side.
+“You can’t stay in there forever.

-*We?*

-Aida ran to her window and looked out.
-There were people in the street.
-Dozens of them.
-They were all looking up to her window.
-All with the same blank expression.
+We know you’re inside.”

+_We?_

+She ran to the window.

+Down on the street, dozens of people were staring up at her window.
+All with that same, dead gaze.

-Her cell phone rang.
-An unknown number.
+Her phone rang.
+Unknown number.

-"Hello?" she whispered.
+“Hello?” she whispered.

+“Aida Ramić,” said an unfamiliar voice — American accent.
+“Listen carefully.
+Don’t ask questions.
-"Aida Ramić," said a voice she didn't recognize.
-But the accent...
-American?
-"Listen and don't ask no questions.
-Take your laptop and leave the building.
-Now."
+Grab your laptop and leave the building.
+Now.”

-"Who is that?
-How did you-"
+“Who are you?
+How did you—”

-"The roof.
-There's a fire escape at the back.
-Move along."
+“The roof.
+There’s a fire escape in the back.
+Move.
+Now.”

+Click.

-The line was dead.
+The line went dead.

 ---